Camp Lejeune Water Contamination and Heart Disease

 The groundwater at Camp Lejeune was toxic between 1953 and 1987 due to two contaminated on-base water supply systems — Tarawa Terrace and Hadnot Point.

-The drinking water contamination is linked to a nearby dry cleaning business and regular base operations.
+The drinking water contamination is linked to a nearby dry cleaning business and regular on-base operations.
 Additionally, an ongoing fuel leak hidden from service members by the U.S. Marine Corps contributed to Camp Lejeune’s water contamination problems.

-Camp Lejeune’s contaminated drinking water wells were identified and shut down by February 1985.
 Since the late 1980s, the federal government’s Agency for Toxic Substances and Disease Registry (ATSDR) has evaluated the health risks from Camp Lejeune’s water.
 The official report was released in 2017.

 What Contaminants Were in Camp Lejeune Water?